 Stewart manages to balance all that coldness and warmth in her composed performance.
 Hard to say if it's a conscious choice but the lack of interest in imitation per se, other than when surrounded by other people, works incredibly well for this kind of semi-fiction portrayal because Diana's real personality was mysterious and also because it conveys how she can't quite be herself in this particular film which is why she's ready to let go.
 Stewart's outing is also helped by the storytelling through Jacqueline Durran's costumes and Yesim Zolan's set decor which double down on Diana's isolation and broken trust, on top of just looking fantastic like in a certain dancing montage.

 DoP Claire Mathon continues her impeccable hot streak with exquisite framing of Stewart in close-ups in 16mm film, as well as breaking down conventions at times with more adventurous camera movements to increase tension when necessary.
 The camera work is in fact so effective that you do feel Larraín's choice of ghost visions and dreamlike sequences to be detriments.
 They're also paired with string arrangements from Jonny Greenwood that get too big sometimes considering we're really only in one person's mindset.
-Good thing is that story and script prevail in the last 20-or-so minutes and Diana's ''escape'' feels like it's closing the arc that we started with, while also taking away the important things in the same way that a viewer hopefully does.
+Good thing is that story and script prevail in the last 20 or so minutes and Diana's ''escape'' feels like it's closing the arc that we started with, while also taking away the important things in the same way that a viewer hopefully does.

 Smileys: Cinematography, costume design, Kristen Stewart, set decoration

 Now tell us the dessert budget 'cause hot damn!